Treatment May Include Supportive Therapies

 Complementary therapy care can be a very important component of a personalized treatment plan.

-The DMRF encourages individuals with dystonia to consult a movement disorder specialist, and to consult their doctors about all non-traditional therapies they are curious about including supplements, devices, and techniques.
+DMRF Canada encourages individuals with dystonia to consult a movement disorder specialist, and to consult their doctors about all non-traditional therapies they are curious about including supplements, devices, and techniques.

-Speak with your doctors, support group leaders, and other people with dystonia to help discover complimentary therapy options that may be an option for you.
+Speak with your doctors, support group leaders, and other people with dystonia to help discover complementary therapy options that may be an option for you.
 Explore the following possibilities:

 - Relaxation techniques

-- Body-mind techniques such as yoga, meditation, the Feldenkrais Method
+- Body-mind techniques such as yoga, mindfulness meditation, the Feldenkrais Method

 - Gentle and controlled physical exercise including Pilates and soft martial arts such as Qi Gong